haxala1r/nettapus/README.md

 	- MTools.
 	- GNU make.

-If you have these installed, then you should be able to build by executing `make`.
+If you have these installed, then you should be able to build by running `make`.

-Also keep in mind that Nettapus relies on the stivale2 boot protocol, so if you'd like to replace the bootlader, a stivale2-compliant bootloader is necessary, and using GRUB instead of Limine/TomatBoot will not work.
+Also keep in mind that Nettapus relies on the stivale2 boot protocol.
+That means if you'd like to replace the bootlader, a stivale2-compliant bootloader is necessary.

 ## Testing
 If you'd like to see Nettapus in action after you've built it,